The best presenters understand the power of their breath and know how to use it to their advantage when speaking.

 2) It reduces anxiety, agitation and stress helping you to feel relaxed, calm and focused

 7) It works – scientifically that is!

-The reason we’ve all been told about the importance and value of breathing properly when we are feeling uncomfortable is because the benefits are based on science not myth.
+The benefits of breathing properly when we are feeling uncomfortable are based on science not myth.

 Have you heard of the ‘Vagus nerve?

-The vagus nerve is a long cranial nerve which reaches all the way down to our heart, lungs, other internal organs and even our tongue and vocal chords .
+The vagus nerve is a long cranial nerve.
+It reaches all the way down to our heart, lungs, other internal organs; even our tongue and vocal chords .

-Here are 3 simple steps to a game changing presentation through mindful breathing:
+Here are 3 simple steps the best presenters take when breathing:

-Sit quietly for a few moments tune in to yourself and ask ‘What’s going on with me at the moment?
+Sit quietly for a few moments.
+Tune in to yourself and ask, ‘What’s going on with me in this moment?